goodaymmm/shopping-for-algolia-personalized/README.md

 - All Algolia operations (search, indexing, settings) go through MCP

 ### Platform-Specific Notes
-- **Windows**: Uses a custom Node.js-based MCP server implementation that provides the same MCP protocol interface as the official server.
-This is a temporary solution until the official Windows binary is released.
+- **Windows**: Runs the official Algolia MCP Server TypeScript source code directly using Node.js with `--experimental-strip-types` flag.
+This ensures full compatibility with the official implementation until a Windows binary is released.
 - **macOS**: Uses the official Algolia MCP Server binary.
 Note: macOS functionality has not been tested due to lack of Mac development environment.

 ## Getting Started